summerdeeplearning/deep-learning/README.md

 # Synthesize Face Video Vsing SPADE Normalization

 We remove the noise in our segmented images and use temporal consistency loss to optimize our result.

-## Result
-After cleaning the noise and implement temporal consistency loss, we have several stable and continuous videos with differnet styles.
+We have different styles of videos as follows:

 ![v13](https://user-images.githubusercontent.com/53350479/63070183-30af5d80-bee8-11e9-8003-585c49cf31b0.gif)
 ![v15](https://user-images.githubusercontent.com/53350479/63070687-3d34b580-beea-11e9-92f7-d1d84b6fc16c.gif)